malashinroman/least_action/README.md

  <img src="./images/graph.jpg" alt="Drawing", width=60%>
 </p>

-### Differencies with the paper
+#### Differencies with the paper

 Current project is not the exact implementation of the paper.
 I modified few things to implement stop_network.
 The list of differencies:

-- early stopping on validation set
+- Early stopping on validation set.
-- stop network for dynamic break of computations is implemented (not yet used, demonstration to be added later)
+- Stop network for dynamic break of computations is implemented (not yet used, demonstration to be added later).
+- State without mask (use_mask_state=False).

-# Citing
+## Citing

 If you find this code useful to your research, please give credit to the following paper